CedricOL07/p2a/README.md

 > __Teardrop attack:__ involves sending mangled IP fragments with overlapping, oversized payloads to the target machine.

+> NOT IMPLEMENTED YET

+#### <a name="multiple-ttl"></a>5 - Multiple TTL values

+If we observe multiple TTL values for a given session, it could mean that the route has changed, meaning that the packets do not follow the same path as the end of the connection as they did at the beginning.
+This could be due to outside genuine changes but could also mean an attacker changes the route the packets take (to do a MiTM attack for example).

+However, most of the time, one session has two or three different TTL values throughout the whole connection: most of the time, the client and the server do not use the same initial TTL values.

+The script returns an error if there are more than two different TTL values for a given session.

 ### <a name="dir"></a>Project directories

 | Directory | Description/content  |